 Could you provide a 'home from home' for Canterbury's rescue dogs?

-Lesley said: “We were attracted to the scheme for a number of reasons.
-As a family we wanted to make a practical contribution to an animal charity like Dogs Trust, also we wanted continue to share our home and life with dogs again having recently lost our own Cocker Spaniel.
+She added: “We were attracted to the scheme for a number of reasons.
+As a family we wanted to make a practical contribution to an animal charity like Dogs Trust.
+It is so rewarding for us to see the dogs we have helped care for go on to find loving homes for life.”

-“When incredible families like the Wardles open their home to our dogs they play a huge role in a rescue dog’s life.
+“When incredible families like Terri’s open their home to our dogs they play a significant role in a rescue dog’s life.
+Piglet’s story demonstrates the instrumental role they play to the charity perfectly.
 All of our foster carers receive full support and advice regarding the dog in their care and we equip them with everything they need, such as food and bedding and we cover any veterinary treatment that may be needed during their stay.”